ewharton/ab-testing-resources/README.md

 * [Still Not Significant](https://mchankins.wordpress.com/2013/04/21/still-not-significant-2/) - List of creative phrases used to describe non significant results over the years.
 * [Estimated Costs of Pivotal Trials for Novel Therapeutic Agents Approved by the US Food and Drug Administration](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2702287) - Cost estimate for pivotal clinical trials.
 Good to share when people complain about costs/inconvenience of A/B tests.
+* [What is a p-value anyway?
+34 Stories to Help You Actually Understand Statistics](https://www.amazon.com/p-value-Stories-Actually-Understand-Statistics/dp/0321629302) - Medical researcher presenting the essential concepts in thirty-four stories

 ## Web Apps Tools